I lived the first 35 years of my life completely unaware that I had any sort of emotional disorder

 With my wife, I had been seeking help from professionals in the psychology field to understand many of the issues I was dealing with even before this event with my mistress.
-For two years, not one of them provided any practical answers or even so much as properly identified Borderline Personality Disorder as the legitimate issue I was struggling with.
+For two years, not one of them provided any practical answers or insights.
 They continued to call me back weekly and cash my checks, while never providing anything of practical value in return.

 My Approach, My Guarantee

 I'm not a doctor.
 I have no legal license in any field of mental or emotional health.
 I assume no responsibility whatsoever for your thoughts, feelings, decisions, actions, and behaviors.
 Choosing to expose yourself to any aspect of my work means that you yourself are accepting full responsibility for your own thoughts, feelings, decisions, actions, and behaviors, at all times.

 My intended audience are those who are already receptive and sincere.
 I'm not at all interested in trying to convince disingenuous people of anything, nor in arguing endlessly with skeptics, or verbally sparring with those who have no real interest in achieving real emotional health.
 "A man with an experience is never at the mercy of a man with an argument or theory."

 Authentic recovery from an emotional disorder is an individual accomplishment, and as such, nothing can happen that the individual himself or herself is not sincerely interested in for himself or herself.
 My intention for those who are receptive, and ready for accurate insights, is to facilitate these insights, as well as to help them identify and avoid falsehoods, misdirection, and misinformation, which saturates nearly every popular source of information on the subject of emotional disorders, and particularly Borderline Personality Disorder.
 As you expose yourself to The Last Symptom body of work, you will begin to learn for yourself what these outright falsehoods are.